Spanish judge who targeted Pinochet in court

 ISTANBUL Turkish authorities detained 26 people over a car bomb attack in the southeastern town of Viransehir, the provincial governor's office said on Saturday.

-MADRID A Spanish judge who won fame with his attempt to extradite former Chilean dictator Augusto Pinochet in the 1990s denied breaching the rights of defendants on Tuesday in a trial many supporters say is a politically motivated vendetta against him.
+MADRID A Spanish judge who won fame with his attempt to extradite former Chilean dictator Augusto Pinochet in the 1990s went on trial in Madrid on Tuesday charged with abusing judicial powers.

-Baltasar Garzon, who wore his robe of office for his appearance, faces three cases in his home country linked to his investigations into human rights abuses, corruption and other offences.
+Baltasar Garzon faces three cases linked to his investigations into human rights abuses, corruption and other offences.

-Garzon was once admired across the political spectrum in Spain for heading investigations against the Basque separatist group ETA.

-He is also uncovered the death squads run by the Socialist government in the 1980s in its conflict with ETA, a probe credited with helping the centre-right defeat the left in 1996 elections.

-But he alienated many Spaniards with his attempt to order an investigation into the killing of tens of thousands of civilians during the four-decade dictatorship of General Francisco Franco, who died in 1975.
+Supporters turned out at Spain's Supreme Court to greet the judge, carrying placards denouncing what they see as a politically motivated vendetta against Garzon, who has made enemies among Spain's political elite.

-The first case, which opened on Tuesday, against the suspended High Court judge involves allegations he illegally authorised police investigating a corruption case to record the conversations of lawyers with their clients in custody.
+The first case against the suspended High Court judge involves allegations he illegally authorised police to record the conversations of lawyers with their clients in custody.

 "He violated the rights he said he defended," Ignacio Pelaez, a lawyer for the prosecution case, told Reuters outside the court.